saaketc/frapp_exercise/README.md

 Response: {open: true/false}

-In case of circular dependency: {Error: 'Circular depency found in tasks.'}
+In case of circular dependency: {Error: 'Circular dependency found in tasks.'}